-A: Generally, yes, provided that your investment in shares of our common stock is permitted pursuant to the limitations imposed under Regulation A as well as other restrictions on ownership and transfer of the stock in Iroquois Valley REIT Bylaws.
-While we have not adopted a distribution reinvestment plan whereby investors may elect to have their cash distributions automatically reinvested in additional common shares, so long as this offering remains ongoing, you may choose to use the proceeds of any distribution to purchase additional shares hereunder either directly or through a program established by us in the future, if any.
+A: Generally, yes, provided that your investment in shares of our common stock is permitted pursuant to the limitations imposed under Regulation A as well as other restrictions on ownership and transfer of the stock in Iroquois Valley REIT's Bylaws.
+We have not adopted a distribution reinvestment plan whereby investors may elect to have their cash distributions automatically reinvested in additional common shares.
+However, so long as this offering remains ongoing, you may choose to use the proceeds of any distribution to purchase additional shares hereunder either directly or through a program established by us in the future, if any.
 The purchase price for such shares will be the price per share on that date as determined by our board of directors.

-Q: Who might benefit from an investment in your shares?
+Q: Who might be interested in making an investment in your shares?

-A: An investment in our shares may be beneficial for you if you seek to diversify your personal portfolio with a real estate investment vehicle focused organic farmland properties, and other select real estate related assets, seek to receive current income, seek to preserve capital and are able to hold your investment for a time period consistent with our liquidity strategy.
+A: An investment in our shares may be of interest to you if you seek to diversify your personal portfolio with a real estate investment vehicle focused on organic farmland properties and other select real estate-related assets, seek to receive current income, or seek to preserve capital and are able to hold your investment for a time period consistent with our liquidity strategy.
 On the other hand, we caution persons who require immediate liquidity or guaranteed income, or who seek a short-term investment, that an investment in our shares will not meet those needs.